-The 4x4 modes offered in Cycle 10 are only available for the 64-input Correlator.
-For spectral-line projects that include 4x4 spectral windows and require ACA observations, the set-up that will be used on the ACA Correlator will be the 2x2 mode listed in the Table with the same spectral resolution (and four times the bandwidth).
-This bandwidth will guarantee that no sensitivity is lost on ACA calibration observations that benefit from wider spectral coverage.
-Please note that one of the 4x4 modes (i.e., 938 MHz bandwidth) cannot be combined with ACA Correlator observations, and that it can only offered for the 12-m Array.
+The 4x4 modes offered in Cycle 11 are only available for the 64-input Correlator.
+For spectral-line projects that include 4x4 spectral windows and require TP observations, the set-up that will be used on the ACA Spectrometer will be the 2x2 mode listed in Table A-4 with the same spectral resolution (and four times the bandwidth).
+This bandwidth will guarantee that no sensitivity is lost on TP calibration observations that benefit from wider spectral coverage.